 Ana Marušić is Professor of Anatomy and Chair of the Department of Research in Biomedicine and Health at the University of Split School of Medicine, Split, Croatia.Prof.
 Marušić is the founder of the Croatian branch of the Cochrane Collaboration.
 She is on the Steering Group of the EQUATOR Network, an international initiative for promoting transparent and accurate reporting of health research.
 She is the editor in chief of the Journal of Global Health.

 Former Lecturer at Johns Hopkins University and Dartmouth College.
 My research is on Internet phenomena, access, addiction, agency, control, dependency, divide, policy, and governance; engineering ethics in STS merging the Internet with physical bodies.
 My last edited reference book was Global Issues and Ethical Considerations in Human Enhancement Technologies published by IGI Global in 2014.
 My newest edited book is Handbook of Research on Androids, Cyborgs, and Robots in Contemporary Culture and Society to be published in 2017.
-My areas of expertise include STEM and STEAM curricula.
+My areas of expertise include STEM and STEAM curricula and initiatives.

 Professor in Computer Science, University of Saskatchewan, Canada.
 Post-Doc in Technical Informatics at Federal Armed Forces University, Munich, Germany.
 PhD in Mathematics and Informatics (AI and Education), University of Sofia, Bulgaria